Chrono-byte/personal-site-alyx/static/positions/politics.md

 ---
 id: politics.md
-title: Politics
+title: My Political Compass
 tags: ["positions"]
 date: 2022-12-29
 ---

+# Politics

 > "Science isn't about **WHY**.
 It's about **WHY NOT**.
 Why is so much of our
 > science dangerous?
 Why not marry safe science if you love it so much.
 In fact,
 > why not invent a special safety door that won't hit you on the butt on the way
 > out, because you are fired." — Cave Johnson (Portal 2)

-## Elections
+## On Elections

-I believe that local elections (and eventually national) would greatly benefit from switching off the antiquated first-past-the-post system.
-Both the Democratic and Republican parties, national and state-level, are greatly disconnected from the average American.
+It's genuinely concerning how disconnected our political systems can feel from people's actual lives.
+I’m convinced our local elections—and ideally, the national ones too—would be so much more representative if we could evolve past the antiquated first-past-the-post system.
+It seems like both major parties, at every level, are operating on a different wavelength from the average American.

-## Ideologies
+## On Ideologies

 ### Conservatism

-I think there are some good ideas that some good ideas can come from right-wing individuals, however, in the US many conservatives refuse to cede any ground
+I can appreciate that valuable ideas can come from right-wing perspectives.
+The issue, particularly in the U.S., is what feels like a pervasive refusal to cede any ground, which stifles any real potential for progress.

 #### Neo-conservatives